LogiTron (LTR) Price Down 51.4% Over Last 7 Days

-LogiTron (LTR) traded flat against the dollar during the 1 day period ending at 19:00 PM Eastern on November 3rd.
-LogiTron has a market cap of $601.92 million and approximately $17.05 worth of LogiTron was traded on exchanges in the last 24 hours.
-In the last seven days, LogiTron has traded down 51.4% against the dollar.
-One LogiTron token can currently be bought for about $0.0005 or 0.00000002 BTC on popular cryptocurrency exchanges.
+LogiTron (LTR) traded flat against the U.S. dollar during the 1-day period ending at 9:00 AM E.T. on November 10th.
+LogiTron has a market capitalization of $601.92 million and $17.05 worth of LogiTron was traded on exchanges in the last 24 hours.
+In the last week, LogiTron has traded down 51.4% against the U.S. dollar.
+One LogiTron token can now be purchased for about $0.0005 or 0.00000002 BTC on popular cryptocurrency exchanges.

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.